freeletics/khonshu/docs/codegen/closeable-support.md

 # Support for Closeables

-Khonshu's Codegen supports `java.io.Closeable`s by propagating each `Closeable` contributed to a scoped Component to be bound to its internal `androidx.lifecycle.ViewModel`.
-When the corresponding NavDestination is cleared from the back stack and hence `ViewModel.onCleared()` is called, all bound `Closeable`s will be automatically closed.
+Khonshu's Codegen supports providing `AutoCloseable`s to the graph of a destination.
+When the destination is cleared from the back stack any provided `AutoCloseable` will be closed.

-This can be used to run any kind of cleanup you normally do in `ViewModel.onCleared()`.
+Examples:

 === "Kotlin CoroutineScope"